Do you know what time it is? It’s the perfect time to make Fresh Strawberry Muffins!

 *I always use a spring action ice cream scoop to distribute muffin, cupcake or cookie batter.

 *I didn't wait for the butter to cool for this recipe.
 I mixed the hot, melted butter with the cold yogurt and basically got a room temperature mixture to which I could easily add the room temperature eggs.
 Alternatively, you could just let the butter cool for a bit and use room temperature yogurt and eggs.(See post for more info on this.)
+If your ingredients are cold, it will resolidify the butter and change the texture of your muffin.

 *Because we're filling these cups almost to the top, you will have to scoop multiple times.
 If you have a choice while scooping, try to keep any scoops that are overflowing with strawberries closer to the top of the muffin.
 I had a couple of muffins that had too many strawberries crowding the bottom of the cup.
 In the future, I might try experimenting with distributing a spoonful of the plain batter into each cup, then adding the strawberries to the remaining batter in the bowl, scooping that strawberry filled batter on top of that plain batter base.
 It wasn't a huge issue by any means, but in the pursuit of continued development, I will probably experiment with that next time I make any fresh fruit filled muffin.